My first start-up business failed miserably.

 Here are my top 5 start-up mistakes

 - I locked myself away for the first month designing a logo and business cards (what a waste of time).

 - I thought I needed to create some clever software from scratch, when in fact there were other ‘ready-to-go’ solutions already available to me.

 - It took me more than 6 months to test the idea with a potential customer (something I should have done in the first week of starting the business)

 - By the time I talked to any more potential customers, I’d already invested way too much time and I was over-committed to the idea – it had to work! (or so I thought)

 - I kept trying (way longer than I should have) because I thought starting a business was meant to be tough (it is, but I now realise when something is tough vs when something just doesn’t work).

 But I wouldn’t change a thing.

-The mistakes above are now etched into my brain and I couldn’t have absorbed them from a text book.
+The mistakes I made are now etched into my brain, and I couldn’t (and wouldn’t) have absorbed them from a text book or at university.